Intermsof/lb-email/README.md

 ### Usage

 The first time the tool is used, you must specify a path for the cli to look for your images.
+I will refer to this path as the 'workingdirectory'.
 This will be the same path that the cli places the generated html file in.
-To do this, cd into the desired directory, and run
+To speify this directory, cd into the desired directory, and run
 ```
 lbe configure path
 ```